Xaetral/Instruction_List/README.md

 Data Logistics:
 - CPY [Register 1] [Register 2] [Register 3]: "CoPY" write the value of register 1 into register 2 and register 3
 - SWP [Register 1] [Register 2]: "SWaP" write the value of register 1 into register 2 and write the value of register 2 into register 1 at the same time
-- STLS: "SeT Least Significant bits"
+- STLS [Value] [Register]: "SeT Least Significant bits" write the value to the lowest half of the register
-- STMS: "SeT Most Significant bits"
+- STMS [Value] [Register]: "SeT Most Significant bits" write the value to the upper half of the register

 Memory Address Manipulations:
 - BRCH [Value]: "BRanCH" set the next program address to value